intel/ikgt-core/readme.txt

 		- TIME_PROFILE
 		Description: For debug.
 Profile guest OS and EVMM performance

-	- AP_START_IN_HLT
-		Description: Set processors to HLT when init.
-Default is WAIT_FOR_SIPI.

 	- MODULE_INTERRUPT_IPI
 		Description: Deliver interrupt to Guest by Self-IPI.